evan01/ComputerVision/Assignment3/README.md

  I tried to label the correct section of the code using the markdown headings so hopefully that works for you.

+ For my input image, the Kmeans algorithm with k=6 yielded the best results.
+This is using the RGB feature space.

  Thanks again and please email me at evan.knox@mail.mcgill.ca if you have any trouble getting this to work.